Noo Trybe Records

-Noo Trybe Records was an American hip hop record label established in 1994 by Eric L. Brooks and operated as a sublabel of Virgin Records.
+Noo Trybe Records is an American hip hop record label established in 1994 by Eric L. Brooks and operated as a sublabel of Virgin Records America.
 It worked with several independent hip hop labels including Rap-A-Lot Records and AWOL.

 History

-A portion of Noo Trybe's roster came from several artists who were absorbed from EMI when it was disbanded, which included Gang Starr and AZ.
+On Tuesday, November 23, 1993, Virgin Records America announced that they would be launching a new urban record label, with the label's president being Eric L. Brooks, a former executive director of marketing and promotion for Priority Records.
+By 1994, the label was named Noo Trybe Records.

+In June 1997, the EMI Records USA division was folded into Virgin Records and Capitol.
+As a result, a small portion of EMI's urban roster were transferred to Noo Trybe.
 Other Virgin acts such as Shyheim, who signed with the label in 1993, were transferred to the new label.

-One of the label's biggest successes was the group Luniz.
-On July 4, 1995, Noo Trybe released Luniz's debut studio album, Operation Stackola.
-The album peaked in the top 20 on the Billboard top 200, and ultimately achieved Platinum status in America.
+In 1995, Noo Trybe released Oakland, California based duo Luniz's debut studio album, Operation Stackola, on July 4, 1995.
+With the success of the single Playa Hata, the album debuted and peaked in the top 20 on the Billboard 200, and ultimately achieved platinum status in America.

 Rap-A-Lot's distribution was absorbed by Virgin proper in 1998, and in 1999, the label was absorbed by its parent.
 In 2013, the trademark was acquired by Universal Music as a result of its purchase of EMI's recorded-music business.